Usage

 Updating a Session

-If you wish to include new accounts or chains or methods in an existing session, updateSession
+If you wish to include new accounts, chains or methods in an existing session, updateSession

 allows you to do so.